patricklafrance/wmfnext-shell/README.md

 export function App() {
     const wrapManagedRoutes = useCallback((managedRoutes: Readonly<Route[]>) => {
         return {
-            // Pathless route to set an authentication boundary around the
+            // New pathless route to set an authentication boundary around the
             // managed routes of the application.
             element: <AuthenticationBoundary />,
             children: [